HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/cgroups.md

 ## Basic Information

-**Linux control groups**, also known as cgroups, are a Linux kernel feature that allows you to **limit**, police, and prioritize **system resources** for a collection of processes.
-Cgroups provide a way to **manage and isolate the resource usage** (CPU, memory, disk I/O, network, etc.) of groups of processes in a system.
-This can be useful for many purposes, such as limiting the resources available to a particular group of processes, isolating certain types of workloads from others, or prioritizing the use of system resources between different groups of processes.
+**Linux Control Groups**, or **cgroups**, are a feature of the Linux kernel that allows the allocation, limitation, and prioritization of system resources like CPU, memory, and disk I/O among process groups.
+They offer a mechanism for **managing and isolating the resource usage** of process collections, beneficial for purposes such as resource limitation, workload isolation, and resource prioritization among different process groups.

-There are **two versions of cgroups**, 1 and 2, and both are currently in use and can be configured simultaneously on a system.
-The most **significant difference** between cgroups version 1 and **version 2** is that the latter introduced a new hierarchical organization for cgroups, where groups can be arranged in a **tree-like structure** with parent-child relationships.
-This allows for a more flexible and fine-grained control over the allocation of resources between different groups of processes.
+There are **two versions of cgroups**: version 1 and version 2.
+Both can be used concurrently on a system.
+The primary distinction is that **cgroups version 2** introduces a **hierarchical, tree-like structure**, enabling more nuanced and detailed resource distribution among process groups.
+Additionally, version 2 brings various enhancements, including:

 In addition to the new hierarchical organization, cgroups version 2 also introduced **several other changes and improvements**, such as support for **new resource controllers**, better support for legacy applications, and improved performance.